DW-Tas/Klicky-00/README.md

 Building on the amazing work of JosAr ([KlickyNG](https://github.com/jlas1/Klicky-Probe)) and Majarspeed ([Unklicky](https://github.com/majarspeed/Unklicky)) this mod moves the probe directly under the nozzle (X,Y 0,0) and also has the nozzle touching the probe so that you can reliably use it as your z endstop with consistent z-offset.
 All the usual caveats about clean nozzles during probing apply here too.

+The goal of this probe is to give TAP-like consistency with repeatable Z-offset even when changing nozzles.
+#### Constraints:
+* Low cost
+* Easy access to required parts
+* Simple add-on to existing ecosystem

 ### Warning: This is early work in progress
 It has been tested on Xol 2 and is giving good results.
 The Stealthburner version is built from CAD and is yet to be tested.